 Discuss their understanding of themes in games

-It’s important to talk about the tricky themes that are featured in games like violence, sex, gender representation to make sure they have a real-world view when it comes to their understanding.
+It’s important to talk about the tricky themes that are featured in games like violence, sex and gender representation, to make sure they have a real-world view when it comes to their understanding.

 Taking breaks to stay safe

 Encourage them to take breaks after 45 minutes of playing to help them develop good online habits.

 If you game yourself, you can model healthy gaming habits.